-1. Introduction
+1. INTRODUCTION

 A fundamental problem in scientific research is understanding how the features under investigation interact.
-Interaction estimation has been shown to be very attractive in both parameter estimation and model prediction (Bien, Taylor and Tibshirani (2013); Hao, Feng and Zhang (2018)), especially for data sets with complicated structures.
+Interaction estimation has been shown to be very attractive in both parameter estimation and model prediction (Bien et al., 2013; Hao et al., 2018), especially for data sets with complicated structures.
 Efron et al. (2004) pointed out that for Boston housing data, the prediction accuracy can be improved significantly if interactions are included in addition to all main effects.
 In general, ignoring interactions by considering main effects alone may lead to an inaccurate or biased estimation, resulting in a poor prediction of an outcome of interest.
-In contrast, considering both interactions and main effects can improve model interpretability and prediction substantially, thus achieving a better understanding of how the outcome depends on the predictive features (Fan et al. (2015)).
+In contrast, considering both interactions and main effects can improve model interpretability and prediction substantially, thus achieving a better understanding of how the outcome depends on the predictive features (Fan et al., 2015).
 While it is important to identify interactions that may reveal real relationships between the outcome and the predictive features, the number of parameters scales squarely with the number of predictive features.
-This makes parameter estimation and model prediction very challenging for problems with large, or even moderate dimensionality.